96boards/website/_product/mezzanine/sensors-mezzanine/README.md

   - tab_title: Support
     tab_link: https://discuss.96boards.org/c/products/mezzanine
     tab_align_right: true
-product_specification: "mezzanine"
 product_short_desc: "Available now: I/O Expansion board for IoT/Sensor applications, with SoC and Arduino-compatible Grove module interfaces, and Arduino-compatible shield connectors."
-product_long_desc: |-
-    The 96Boards Sensors Mezzanine adapter makes it simple and easy to connect sensors and devices to any 96Boards-compatible base board.
-With it you can connect your favourite Grove modules and Arduino compatible shields and interface to software running on the 96Boards baseboard.
-It provides everything you need to start experimenting and prototyping on the 96Boards platform.

-    On the board you will find sockets for 18 Grove modules, an Arduino-compatible shield socket, and two SPI headers.
-It also includes an ATMega328 microcontroller which can be programmed from the Arduino IDE and will run most Arduino UNO sketches unchanged.
-The shield connector and half of the Grove sockets are controlled by the microcontroller, while the remaining Grove sockets are controlled directly by the baseboard.
-This makes it a flexible prototyping platform which supports both direct control of devices from application software, and offload to a microcontroller.
-It also provides a USB-UART interface to access the base board’s serial console.
 product_images:
     - 96Boards-Sensors-2.jpg
     - 96Boards-Sensors-3.jpg